Lakhimpur Kheri Violence Highlights: UP Police arrests two after questioning; Union Minister’s son asked to appear at 10 am tomorrow

 UP Lakhimpur Kheri Violence Live, Farmers Protest in Lakhimpur Kheri Live News: On October 3, the convoy of Union Minister of State Ajay Mishra's son allegedly ran over protesting farmers, killing four.
 Four more people were reported dead in the violence that followed.

-Four farmers were killed in Lakhimpur Kheri on Sunday while four others died in subsequent clashes.
+Four farmers were killed in Lakhimpur Kheri, while four others died in subsequent clashes.
 (File Photo/PTI)

 Lakhimpur Kheri Violence Latest Update Live: Uttar Pradesh Police on Thursday arrested two people after questioning them in connection with Lakhimpur Kheri violence case.
 Union minister Ajay Mishra’s son, Ashish, has also been asked to appear before the police at 10 am on Friday.
 Talking to media, Lucknow IG Laxmi Singh said, “We have summoned him (Ashish Mishra) for questioning.
 We will record his statement, on the basis of which we will collect evidence.”